Guide to vision care benefits for First Nations and Inuit

 - electroretinogram measurement or visually evoked potentials

-- trial contact lens and assessment of ocular reaction for clients who meet the criteria for exception contact lenses (section 3.4.3)
+- trial contact lens and assessment of ocular reaction for clients who meet the criteria for exception contact lenses (section 3.4.3 Exception: Contact lenses and 3.4.5 Exception: Eyewear for high prescriptions or eye conditions)

 - Cycloplegic refraction test (for children aged 7 years and under without strabismus and children aged 12 years and under with strabismus)

-Coverage for single tests not listed above will be reviewed on a case-by-case basis, based on medical need (as above), and requires prior approval.
+Coverage for single tests not listed above will be reviewed case-by-case and is based on medical need (as above).

 All single tests must include recommendations to the patient and, if necessary, a prescription for treatment.